shaneraj/DE-Project/Readme.txt

-This is a read me file.
+I have made some more changes to the read me file.
+This is another sample sentence.
-This is another line that was added.
+This is yet another sample sentence.